hmparsons-sde/hmparsons-sde/README.md

 ### Hi there 👋

-- 🚀 I’m working on a greenfield HRTech product with a great team.
+- 🚀 I’m doing implementations and onboarding right now.
 - 💬 Ask me about customer success, GTM, product management, QA testing, and gardening.
 - 🐞 Fun fact: I can't ride a bike but can find a bug.